yegor256/blog/_drafts/_data.md

 of [Brian Goetz](https://twitter.com/BrianGoetz)
 for data classes in Java, and immediately realized that I also have a few ideas how to make Java better as a language.
-I have many, but this is a short list of the most important five.
+I actually have many of them, but this is a short list of the most important five.

 <!--more-->